DanielEss-lab/iORA/README.md

 ### Progress

-The MoleculeDemo4 Xcode project contains almost all the functionality that should go into the final app.
-The code there is pretty cluttered and is prone to frequent crashes.
-It also has a few too many buttons.

-The iORA Xcode project is a new project started to take just the good code, clean it up, and put it into a new project.
-While it includes the ability to select and display various reactions, it's still missing a lot of the functionality from MoleculeDemo4, including the following:
-  - Working buttons
-  - Highlight tapped atoms
-  - Dynamically change radius size
+iORA has officially been released to the App Store and is fully functional!
+We now hope to add features/QOL improvements to the app as we continue user testing.

+Features to be added:
+  - The ability to view solvent
+  - Better lighting and customization

-Features that haven't been coded at all yet include the following:
+Features that have been finished:
-  - Tapping a bond will give information about the 2 atoms it connects
+  - Transition States
+  - The ability to select/highlight atoms and view distances
-  - Dihedral angles when selecting 4 atoms
+  - Dihedral angles
-  - The algorithm for calculating when atoms should bond is close but still makes extra bonds when it shouldn't at times.
+  - Supplemental reading on select reactions
+  - Options menu
+  - Tutorial page

 ### BONDING ALGORITHM